Babel-Snake/vinagent-backend/docs/DOMAIN_MODEL.md

 Authentication is handled by Firebase; the `User` record stores local metadata and role information.

+> [!NOTE]
+> **Managed Staff Accounts**: Staff users may have "Internal Accounts" created by Managers.
+These use a generated email format: `firstname.lastname.w{wineryId}@vinagent.internal` and are authenticated via Firebase just like regular users, but the complexity is hidden from the UI.

 ### 1.2 Fields

 * `id` (UUID or INT, primary key)